 Many smartphones have a lot of apps pre-installed.
 Whether it's apps for hotel booking, games, or functionally questionable office apps: many manufacturers install their own useless apps alongside the compulsory set of apps from Google.
 Ideally, it's just storage space wasted, but in the worst case, they take up battery life, screen real estate and can't even be uninstalled.

-It is therefore worthwhile to look through your app list and delete the pre-installed apps.
+It is, therefore, worthwhile to look through your app list and delete the pre-installed apps.
 The easiest way to do this is by grabbing the respective app in the app drawer and then pulling it onto the app info icon.
 Then you will see if the app is uninstallable or only deactivatable.
 The latter option simply means the app is no longer launched upon restart and disappears from the app drawer, but it continues to occupy space anyway - these deactivated apps can only be completely removed after rooting your phone.

 Some vendors won't let you uninstall Facebook, Twitter, or other social networks on your smartphone.
 This is annoying for users who don't care about social media, or those who don't need the app taking up space on their device.
 After all, in many cases, the mobile site is sufficient enough.

-Remedy is to buy smartphones from manufacturers which allow the uninstallation of bloatware - for example, Huawei and Honor.
+One remedy is to buy smartphones from manufacturers which allow the uninstallation of bloatware - for example, Huawei and Honor.
 Or buy smartphones which only come with a few third-party apps, like Google or Lenovo.

 5. Battery savers